What is a battery management system?

 Like cell balancing, temperature control can be achieved through passive or active methods — or a combination of the two.

-Active temperature-controlled fans can also kick in, but the best this can do is equalise the battery with the ambient temperature surrounding it.
+Active temperature-controlled fans can also kick in, but the best this can do is equalize the battery with the ambient temperature surrounding it.
 If it’s sweltering outside, fans could even increase the temperature of the battery cells.

 Thermal hydraulic active cooling can also be used, circulating an ethylene-glycol coolant in a specific ratio through specific components against the battery pack assembly.
 The battery management system monitors the temperature throughout the pack and closes and opens valves to maintain an ideal temperature range for peak battery performance.